 Mechanical broadheads a far more aerodynamic than both fixed and replaceable blades.
 Why?
 Because the blades are essentially connected to the ferrule until it hits its target.
 At that point, the blades extract and cut into the target.
 These bad boys fly just like a field arrow, speed is where they shine their brightest.

 The downside to these is that they aren’t nearly as powerful as the other broadheads (except the G5 Havoc, which still offers crazy power).
 Also, if you hit your target at the wrong angle, the blades may not eject properly.

-Note: These can only be used on compound or crossbows.
+Note: These can only be used on compounds or crossbows.
 If you’re using a recurve or longbow, you simply won’t be able to generate enough power to activate the blades.

-You’re hunting tiny animals, like rabbits and squirrel, it’s absurd to use a giant fixed blade broadhead on your game.
+You’re hunting tiny animals, like rabbits and squirrels, it’s absurd to use a giant fixed blade broadhead on your game.
 You’d simply shred it to pieces.
 And you’re not going to use your field point arrows for them either.
-Instead get some broadheads that are made just for small animals.
+Instead, get some broadheads that are made just for small animals.

 Small game broadheads are significantly different than their larger counterparts.
 They generally have duller points than other broadheads and they generally have arms (instead of arrows).
 These arms help to dig into the animal, without tearing right through them.

 My favorite small game broadhead is the G5 Small Game Head.
 It is sturdy and puts a hell of a puncture in the animal.
 And a quick, humane kill is the only kill I am okay with.

 If you ask me, the most reliable broadheads are fixed blades.
 Of course, each archer is going to have their own idea of what is best.
 So really it’s all about finding what’s best for you.